Please click here to view our recent Phonics Presentation (Sept 2023).

 • Parent/carer information evening slides

-Finding news books for children can be challenging, especially if you feel that they may be ready to move onto something new.
+Finding new books for children can be challenging, especially if you feel that they may be ready to move onto something new.
 Making time to visit a library or a bookshop is great as your child might well pick up a book by a new author or on a topic that you wouldn’t think to search for online!
 However, you might also want some ideas yourself that will help you find books that will excite and engage your child.
 Here are some websites that could help you with book and author suggestions:

 • The Book Trust gives recommendations by age group, with lists for 0 to 5-year-olds, 6 to 8-year-olds and 9 to 11-year-olds.